dk14/wolfram-mega/docs/README.md

 **Property $ strongSelection > weakSelection $ is satisified for sound threshold.**

-**Property $ strongSelection \geq weakSelection $ is satisfied in general (completeness).**
+**Property $ strongSelection \geq weakSelection $ is satisfied universally (completeness).**

 > For, $\exists i, 0 < pow_i < mempoolThreshold$, $mempoolThreshold$ is sound.
-Since capacity $operatorCapacity > count (pow_i)$ must be finite, rejections will happen.
+Since capacity $operatorCapacity > count (pow_i)$ must be finite, evictions will happen.

-> Semantics: mempool capacity is chosen based on resources available to operator and estimate of number of real identities which can physically exist in a given market/ecosystem.
+> Semantics: mempool capacity is chosen based on resources available to operator and estimate of number of real identities existing in a given market/ecosystem.

 >E.g. if ecosystem has 1J energy and the minimum perceptible id is 0.1J, then up to 10 identities can be issued.